AAranda10/regression_project/README.md

 ### Hypothesese:

 - H0: Property square footage is not related to tax valuation

 - Ha: Property square footage is related to tax valuation

-- H0: The number of bedrooms is not related to tax valuation
+- H0: Churn customers are independent of fiber customers

-- Ha: The number of bedrooms is related to tax valuation
+- Ha: Churn customers are not independent of fiber customers

 ## Data Dictionary